Substitute Goods: Definition, Types & Examples

 Direct Substitute Goods

-Direct substitute goods are very similar and share a number of attributes.
-For example, Coca-Cola and Pepsi are direct substitutes within the market of soda.
-These are also referred to as ‘within-category substitutes’ or ‘close substitutes’.
+Goods that are classified as direct substitutes possess a high level of similarity and have many common characteristics.
+For instance, Coca-Cola and Pepsi are direct substitutes in the soda market.
+They are also known as ‘within-category substitutes’ or ‘close substitutes’.

 “Direct Substitutes share many common characteristics, but most importantly, consumers readily switch between the two.”